realhugn/go-dump/README.md

 ## Overview

-The Go Dump Tool is a utility designed to facilitate the extraction and dumping of data from a database into csv files.
+The Go Dump Tool is a utility designed to facilitate the extraction and dumping of data from a database into CSV files.

 ## Supported Databases

 Currently, the Go Dump Tool supports dumping data from PostgreSQL databases to CSV files.

 ## Features

 - Efficient data extraction
 - Chunking to reduce memory usage
 - Customizable configuration
-- Supports multiple database types
 - Easy to use

 ## Installation